mozilla-mobile/firefox-ios/BUILDING.md

 * Mac OS X 10.11.4
 * Xcode 7.3 GM with the iOS 9.3 GM SDK (Betas not supported)
-* Carthage 0.15 via Homebrew or direct install via https://github.com/Carthage/Carthage/releases/tag/0.15
+* Carthage 0.15 or newer

 When running on a device: